colwind/Oscilloscope-channel-extension/README.md

 (2) the expander only needs a single dc power supply;

-(3) with self-check function (74161 is used to generate four digital signals as the circuit under test)
+(3) with self-check function (74161 is used to generate four digital signals as the circuit under test);